ibm-cloud-docs/iaas-vpn/set-up-ssl-vpn-connections.md

 ## Windows
 {:#setup-ssl-vpn-connections-windows}

-1. Open Internet Explorer and navigate to `https://www.ibm.com/cloud/vpn-access`.
+1. Open Internet Explorer and navigate to [https://www.ibm.com/cloud/vpn-access](https://www.ibm.com/cloud/vpn-access) to select a VPN web portal.
 1. After you enter your username and password, you might be prompted to install an ActiveX plug-in.

    You must install this plug-in to connect to your backend network.